Autodesk/synthesis/README.md

 Before you contribute to this repository, please first discuss the change you wish to make via a GitHub issue, email us ([frc@autodesk.com](mailto:frc@autodesk.com)), or reach out through our [community discord](https://www.discord.gg/hHcF9AVgZA).
 This way we can ensure that there is no overlap between outside contributors and internal development work.

 When ready to contribute, fork the synthesis repository, make your changes, and submit a pull request.

-Be sure to fill out the template accordingly to make reviewing your work as smooth as possible.
+When contributing to Synthesis, please branch from our `dev` branch and submit pull requests to that branch.
+The `prod` branch is intended to be a copy of either exactly what is in production, or what is ready for production.
+We like to keep changes to the dev branch so they have time to simmer and be distributed via beta releases.
+Be sure to fill out the pull request template accordingly to make reviewing your work as smooth as possible.
 Feel free to check out our [contributing guidelines](/CONTRIBUTING.md) to learn more.

 ## Code Formatting And Style